hundeo:

 Ears Pointing Backwards

-These signs show submission and anxiety.
-Try to find out what is upsetting your pet and how you can calm him down again.
+This ear position is often accompanied by the dog making itself small and perhaps even lying down on the floor.
+These signals show submission and fear.
+Try to find out what is unsettling your pet and how you can calm him down.

 Facial Expressions

-Most owners don't realize how key a dog's facial expression is.
-Admittedly, facial expressions are not as versatile as with us humans.
+Most dog owners don't realize how much our furry friends' facial expressions reveal.
+Granted, their facial expressions are not as varied as those of us humans.

 Stiff Face